carloslfu/xstate-router/README.md

 XState Router.
 Add routes to your XState machine and maintain it in sync with the actual route.

-If you want to use this solution with hooks [use-router-machine](https://github.com/carloslfu/use-router-machine).

 ## Use

 Install the library with `npm i xstate-router`.